Is your cell phone company selling your personal data?

 Chester noted that Verizon was the first to admit that it's selling customer data for local advertising and business-development purposes, but he said he believes all of the industry's players are involved in using subscriber information for that purpose.

 "They're all doing this," he said.
-"Everyone is aware that big growth in the digital economy is mobile
+"Everyone is aware that big growth in the digital economy is mobile and location-based services."

 For its part, Verizon has largely been applauded by privacy groups for at least being transparent about what it's doing and pointing users to an opt-out site if they don't wish to participate.
 But privacy advocates are concerned about the direction wireless companies are headed.